e-j-w/ChartOfNuclides/README.md

 ## Disclaimer

-The author(s) make no guarantee of the accuracy or completeness of the information provided.
+The author(s) cannot guarantee the accuracy or completeness of the information provided.
 As stated in the [license](COPYING.md), this program is provided without any warranty.
 Please file a bug report if you spot any inaccuracies (eg. the data reported by the program differs from the source ENSDF/NIST data).
 Some inaccuracies are likely, since the program remains in active development.

 ## Credits